Mixtures of Gaussian Process Experts with SMC$^2$: SMC TEXT

 where $ \xi_{\Theta_{k,j},m} \sim \mathcal{N}( 0, \Sigma_{ {\Theta_{k,j}} })$ with $ \Sigma_{ {\Theta_{k,j}} } \in \mathbb{R}^{ N_\theta \times N_\theta }$ and $N_\theta = D + 3$, being the weighted empirical covariance matrix of the $M$ inner particles, $\left( \Theta_{k,j,1}, \dots, \Theta_{k,j,M} \right)$, corresponding to the GP parameters of the $k$th expert.
 Positivity of the variance parameters is again enforced via our choice of prior distributions.

-We use a criteria to automatically adapt the number of MCMC steps taken to mutate the particles suggested by \cite{chopinsmc2}.
-In particular, we perform MCMC steps until a relative decrease in a distance metric is below a given threshold $\delta$
+We use a criterion to automatically adapt the number of MCMC steps taken to mutate the particles suggested by \cite{chopinsmc2:mcmcmSteps}.
+Note that the exact form presented below is defined only in the book's complementary software.
+Particularly, we perform MCMC steps until a relative decrease in a distance metric is below a threshold $\delta$

 where